CSalcedoDataBI/CSalcedoDataBi.github.io/_posts/2024-08-26-template-dynamic_bar-chart-encoding-colors-with-hexadecimal-or-color-names.md

 pin: false
 image:
   path: /assets/img/bar-chart-encoding-colors-with-hexadecimal-or-color-names/0_imagen.gif
-  alt: "ynamic Bar Chart Encoding Colors with Hexadecimal or Color Names Based on Data Categories template"
+  alt: "Dynamic Bar Chart Encoding Colors with Hexadecimal or Color Names Based on Data Categories template"
 description: "This template showcases a Dynamic Bar Chart that encodes colors using either Hexadecimal values or Color Names, based on data categories.
 Adapted from a Vega-Lite example and customized for use with Deneb in Power BI, this visualization provides a flexible and functional tool for visualizing color data in a clear and dynamic manner.
 Created by Cristobal Salcedo Beltran.
 For inquiries, please contact csalcedo90@gmail.com"

 ---